A New Approach to Compute Linear Landau Damping: Semi-analytical density response

-Since $f_1^+(x,v,t)$ and $f_1^+(v,t)$ are equivalent up to an exponential factor, we do not introduce a different function label for $f_1^+(v,\omega)$.
-Furthermore, we set $k=1$ because the solution for an arbitrary $k$ can be deduced from the $k=1$ solution due to the self-similarity of equation (\ref{f1evolution}).
-We proceed by integrating equation (\ref{f1evolution}) with respect to velocity,
+To keep the notation concise, we use the same label for $\hat{f}_1(k,v,\omega)$ and $\hat{f}_1(v,\omega)$ and set $k=1$, since the solution for an arbitrary $k$ can be recovered from the self-similarity of the distribution-function response \eqref{f1evolution}.
+Integrating Eq.~\eqref{f1evolution} with respect to velocity yields